An independent teenager

 ghoulies playing around with the weapons

-We have a nice direction with small
+We have a nice moment with a teenage girl running into

 the funhouse looking for her cat but one